Graphical image representing childhood trauma: a sad child needing support from a trauma psychiatrist.

 Imagine a child’s world being turned upside down by an event so powerful that it shakes their sense of safety and trust.
 Trauma can have a profound impact on a young heart and mind, but there is hope.
+Here in Central Florida and across the globe, understanding this impact is the first step toward healing.
 Let’s delve into the complex landscape of trauma, explore its effects on child development, and discover pathways to healing and resilience.

 Defining Trauma